DylanScottCarroll/lodge_spec/01 Specification/02 Objects and Interfaces/01 Classes.md

 Even though the class does not have a defined name, it will still have an internal name and interface like any other class.

-# Promising
+## Promising
-When a class promises an interface or a class, all public fields and methods are required to be explicitly defined in the promising class.
+When a class promises an interface, all public fields and methods are required to be explicitly defined in the promising class.

 If a promise results in a name collision with previous promises, this will be accompanied by an error unless the function signatures are identical / the field types are identical.